ahmadoji01/rails-2gaijin/README.md

 #### Configurations for Local Development
 Some of the configuration files are git ignored due to the differences the configuration need to be performed on Production and Development environment.
 In this case, the database, and the credentials configurations are different and would not be committed should they be changed
 ##### Credentials Configuration
 Credentials are a way for Ruby on Rails to store secret key like API keys and etc. Each PC will have its own credentials key and that is the reason why credentials configuration file should not be the same across different devices.
-Still on **rails-2gaijin** folder, We can add credentials configuration file by running the following command
+Still on **rails-2gaijin** folder, we can add credentials configuration file by running the following command
 ```bash
 EDITOR=nano rails credentials:edit
 ```